 3. Korcula, Croatia…for Wine Tasting

 With its rise in popularity over the last decade, tourists understandably flock to Dubrovnik, Split, and Hvar.
-But Korčula Island is also off the beaten track Europe!
-And it’s worth adding to your bucket list: Korčula.
+But Korčula is one of the best islands in Croatia!
+And it’s worth adding to your Croatia itinerary.

 Its centerpiece: A stunning medieval walled old town that juts out on a picturesque spit of land, surrounded by sea.
 Elegant and atmospheric, it’s almost like a mini Dubrovnik.